timintx/teamable/README.md

 # teamable
-This is a demo project for IT beginners course
+This is an application for managing employee user profiles

 ### To run the tests, execute